MapRock/TimeMolecules/book_code/readme.md

 ### Changes from the Time Molecules Book.

-Please review this document for information on tutorial steps that have changed since the publication of <i>Time Molecules</i>.
+Please review this document for information on tutorial steps that have changed since the publication of <a href="https://technicspub.com/time-molecules/" target="_blank"><em>Time Molecules</em></a>.

 #### Insight Space Graph Markov Models - Page 234